 Students may also refer to the online A.A.
-Transfer Evaluation through the FLVC website for more information on their transfer program of choice.
+Transfer Evaluation through the FloridaShines website (previously FLVC.org) for more information on their transfer program of choice.

 Students interested in the B.S. degree, Information Systems Technology offered at Seminole State College should refer to the Baccalaureate section of the catalog.